Yeonjujung09/SQL-Portfolio/README.md

 | 5| iteamE| 20000| 2019-12-01 | 975 |

 ## Outcome
-- Using the results from Retention_Analysis, I created a visualization as shown in the screenshot below.4
+- Using the results from Retention_Analysis, I created a visualization as shown in the screenshot below.
 <img width="854" alt="Retention_Analysis" src="https://github.com/user-attachments/assets/692afb82-309d-4832-8fdc-8dbc14c1eea5" />

 - Using the results from Revenue_Analysis, I generated a visualization and performed revenue predictions, as illustrated in the screenshot below.